 - The student is incarcerated in a Texas prison.

-South Texas College wants to stress the importance of consulting a physician about the need for an immunization against bacterial meningitis to prevent the disease.
-Meningitis is a very serious, sometimes fatal, disease that is easily spread on college campuses and we are trying to take all of the proper precautions to protect the health and well-being of our students.
+South Texas College recommends consulting a physician about the need for an immunization against bacterial meningitis to prevent the disease.
+Meningitis is a very serious, sometimes fatal, disease that is easily spread on college campuses.
+South Texas College prides itself in providing all of the proper precautions to protect the health and well-being of our students.